 Common Buckthorn in a natural area.
-Photo courtesy of Central Lake Ontario Conservation Authority.

 Regulatory tools

 Provincial - Weed Control Act

 Common Buckthorn is listed as a provincially noxious weed in the Weed Control Act.
 The act was created to reduce the impact of noxious weeds and weed seeds on agricultural or horticulture land.
 Landowners whose property contains noxious weeds and weed seeds that negatively affect agricultural lands are responsible for weed control and associated costs.